The Knight in the Panther's Skin: Values

-With the glorification of courtly love, Rustaveli leads to strongly condemn forced marriages.
+The glorification of courtly love leads Rustaveli to strongly condemn forced marriages.
 The poem also shows an admiration for the woman and demands for gender equality.
 Even though Queen Tamar is the first female monarch and the sovereign of the kingdom, women's political function, position and leading role in Georgia was very high be it the patronage of Georgia by the Virgin Mary or conversion of Georgians to Christianity by a woman, Saint Nino in the 4th century.
 This "cult of woman" celebrates her honor and freedom to choose her own husband and Nestan is the model of a noble woman who puts reason above passion.
 In equal rights, women can develop a sincere friendship with the opposite sex without love and desire and Asmat is dedicated to Tariel.
 Slavery is also condemned in the poem.

 Politically, the poem does not lack and is not without patriotism.
 The state must be led by a strong and autocratic central government, however, sovereigns must rule with justice and prudence.

 In general, the poem is a "manifest of living with joy".
 The success of the three heroes in the liberation of Nestan shows that justice can exist on earth, as with enough courage and perseverance, one can find the happiness here.